Look Outside: Reception

 Look Outside received "generally favorable" reviews from critics, according to the review aggregator website Metacritic.
 OpenCritic determined that 94% of critics recommended the game.

 Critics praised the game's particular use of horror, as well as its general atmosphere.
-Jordan Biordi of CGMagazine praised Look Outside for its ability to create genuine horror from its nightmarish monsters and disturbing atmosphere while still making them feel compelled to move forward.
+Jordan Biordi of CGMagazine praised Look Outside for its ability to create genuine horror from its nightmarish monster designs and disturbing atmosphere while still making them feel compelled to move forward.
 Lucas White of Shacknews similarly described the game as being "about that character in a horror movie who foolishly opens the door the audience just knows the killer is standing behind", saying that curiosity is a motivating force and that the game's twisted creativity with its environments and scenarios contributed towards it.
 Cass Marshall of Polygon and Lucas White of Shacknews described the game's monster designs as unnerving, with some being hauntingly memorable.
 Stephanie Liu of Siliconera noted that those uncomfortable with body horror may want to avoid Look Outside, but praised the game's atmosphere as immaculate, stating that it contributed to the scare factor of most scenarios.
+Mark Sammut of Game Rant called the game "arguably one of the scariest pixel art games of all time", though stated its "isometric angle" did not lend itself well to scares.

 Reviewers responded positively to Look Outsides gameplay, though its difficulty received more mixed opinions.
 Lucas White of Shacknews described the game as being extremely hard, saying that combat interactions are highly imbalanced against the player, but that the game's easier option was a reasonable compromise for difficulty.
 Dwayne Jenkins of Vice similarly described the game as challenging, commenting on how the game's normal difficulty will require the player to spend their resources carefully, though also noting that they never gained any party members due to their distrust of other characters.
 In contrast, Matt Sainsbury of Digitally Downloaded described Look Outsides difficulty as being too easy, saying that after developing a good team, the unknown became more of a hurdle than a menace, further stating that the easy difficulty was the one unfortunate aspect of the game.